-Volunteers play a vital role in protecting the park’s resources.
+Docents play a vital role in protecting the park’s resources.
 Through their annual 10,000 hours of service, volunteers tremendously increase the ability of park staff to provide a high-quality park experience to our over 200,000 visitors.

-Volunteers come from diverse backgrounds, with individual preferences, talents and interests.
+Docents come from diverse backgrounds, with individual preferences, talents and interests.
 Some enjoy working behind the scenes, while others prefer meeting the public when hiking trails or interacting with adults, school groups, and families.
 However, they all share a love of the park, and have many rewarding experiences while donating their time.

 There are many benefits to those who choose to volunteer, such as free training, use of the park, passes to other California State Parks, and – best of all – camaraderie, friendships, and satisfaction.
 Whatever your interests, there are rich opportunities for volunteer service at Calaveras Big Trees State Park.

 · Resource Work

 For more information please contact Mara Naber at (209) 795-7980 or send an email to firstname.lastname@example.org.